7 Easy Ways to Drive Conversions During the Holidays

 ‘Tis the season for scary stories!
-For marketers, there are tales far spookier than ghouls, demons, or monsters — marketing failures can cause uneasy chills worse than any campfire tale can.
-Here’s a gruesome nightmare marketing scenario that will keep any unsuspecting marketer awake in the dark.
+For digital marketers, there are tales far spookier than ghouls, demons, or monsters.
+After all, marketing failures can cause uneasy chills worse than any campfire tale can.
+Here's a gruesome nightmare marketing scenario that will keep you awake in the dark.

-It’s late at night, and our intrepid hero, a mid-level marketing manager, is finally heading home.
-She’s spent weeks putting together a deck with budget calculations and ROI predictions in an attempt to woo her CEO into investing in a holiday campaign.
-As she picks up her laptop, she suddenly feels an eerie sensation.
+It’s late at night, and our intrepid hero (a marketing manager) is finally powering down her laptop.
+She’s spent weeks putting together a deck with budget calculations and ROI predictions in an attempt to woo her leadership team into investing in a holiday campaign.
+As she closes her laptop, she suddenly feels an eerie sensation.
 Goosebumps begin to tingle throughout her body.
 Spooked, she turns around, her mouth forming a silent scream.
-It’s the CMO — but he’s headless, translucent, and reaching out with a ghostly hand!
+It’s the four headless horsemen, wait—executives—reaching out with ghostly hands!

-We’ve all been guilty of falling for “shiny object syndrome,” especially in the context of digital marketing.
-But in today’s busy landscape, marketing strategies must be well-planned and well-executed to see meaningful results that align with company goals.
+We’ve all been guilty of falling for shiny object syndrome, especially in the context of digital marketing.
+In today’s busy landscape, marketing strategies must be well-planned and well-executed to see meaningful results that align with company goals.
 While it’s true that fortune does favor the bold, chasing trends will only lead to short-term wins that can easily get lost in the weeds.

-Rather than focus on the day-to-day with hopes of capitalizing on trending topics in an attempt to go viral, establish a clear purpose from the start.
-Thinking about goals and key performance indicators (KPIs) will help you create a marketing plan, guiding your evaluations of tactics, creative direction, and campaigns.
-Ultimately, you want every decision to align with your marketing strategy — which you’ll also want to make informed adjustments to, if necessary.
+Rather than focusing on the day-to-day with hopes of capitalizing on trending topics in an attempt to go viral, come back to your original goal.
+Frequently revisiting goals and key performance indicators (KPIs) will help you deliver your marketing plan, guiding your evaluations of tactics, improve creative direction, and optimize your campaigns.
+Ultimately, you want every decision to align with your marketing strategy — which you’ll also want to make informed adjustments to, as-needed.

-To develop a marketing strategy, it’s crucial to keep in mind the needs and desires of the people you’re targeting.
+To improve your marketing strategy, it’s crucial to keep in mind the needs and desires of the people you’re targeting.
 Whether you do so through a customer survey or a focus group, take a deeper dive into their emotions, motivations, and passions.
-Instead of connecting your brand to a fleeting fad, you’ll be equipped with insight into what messaging appeals to your customers the most.
+Instead of connecting your brand to a fleeting fad, you'll be equipped with insight into what messaging appeals to your customers the most.

-Rather than separating digital marketers from content marketers, or siloing performance marketers from social media marketers, have your teamwork toward the same goal under the same strategy.
-Data and insights should extend to everyone so ideas can flow organically.
+Rather than separating digital marketers from content marketers or siloing performance marketers from social media marketers, have your team work towards the same goals under the same strategy.
+Data and insights should extend to everyone to help ideas flow strategically.
 Because the customer journey is an increasingly fluid one with multiple touchpoints, all contributors to your organization’s marketing efforts must be aligned.